MSCI-245-342/hw-goodbooks/hw-instructions.md

 + users and books have a many to many relationship through the ratings table.
 This table stores user ratings for books.
 Both users and books can have zero ratings.

 Some notes about tables in Rails:
 1. We name our entities using the plural rather than singular.
-The model that is associate with an entity set, is the singular form of the plural used for the table.
+The model that is associated with an entity set, is the singular form of the plural used for the table.
 Thus, we will have a books entity set (table) in the database, and a Book model.
 Each Book object will represent one row in the books table.

 1. Rails wants the primary key to be named `id` for entity sets.
 The norm is for this to be an autoincrementing column.
 There is a gem `composite_primary_keys` to support using composite primary keys, but in general when it makes sense for entities, we should stick with the `id`.